YatheeshkumarReddy/YatheeshkumarReddy/README.md

 - 👋 Hi, I’m @YatheeshkumarReddy
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning data science
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate with ExcelR solutions
 - 📫 How to reach me ...

 <!---